 Allow the boat to completely dry before visiting any other bodies of water.
+Water-borne organisms cannot survive long periods of dryness.

 NOTE: Some localities may require inspection or decontamination before and/or after launching.
 Check state and local laws and regulations for requirements prior to traveling to go boating.